Nathan’s Department Store

 Galveston’s business community suffered a great loss in 1965 when Dave Nathan died unexpectedly.
 At the time of his death, he not only served as President of Nathan’s, Inc. but was also chairman of the Galveston Wharves Board of Trustees.
 He headed the Galveston Merchants Association and was active with the Chamber of Commerce.

 After serving Galvestonians for nearly five decades, Nathan’s closed its doors in 1975.
-A developer purchased the building in the 1990s, and today the former retail operation houses a 6-unit luxury condominium complex.
+A developer purchased the building in the 1990s, and today the former retail operation houses Nathan Lofts, a luxury condominium complex.

 Past Treasures